 NIR Spectroscopy: How Near-Infrared Light Becomes a Usable Measurement

-Quality managers often ask me whether NIR is actually worth the investment — and the honest answer depends on one thing: whether you understand what the technology is doing to your sample.
-A grain elevator moving 50,000 bushels of corn per day can't wait 20 minutes on wet chemistry for every load.
-An NIR instrument on the intake scale gives that same result in under 30 seconds.
-That's not a best-case scenario.
-That's what I see routinely at operations that have set up NIR correctly.
+NIR spectroscopy is one of the most practical analytical tools available to food and feed operations — but its value depends entirely on understanding what the technology is doing to your sample.
+A grain elevator moving 50,000 bushels of corn per day cannot wait 20 minutes on wet chemistry for every load.
+An NIR instrument on the intake scale delivers that same result in under 30 seconds.
+That is not a best-case scenario.
+That is a routine outcome at operations that have set up NIR spectroscopy correctly.

 Annotated NIR spectroscopy diagram with labeled components showing light source, sample interaction, detector, and signal output on a dark navy background